 The end result of such diversity in our trip was a fairly big waterfall survey.
 So you can imagine what a hard time we had trying to filter down such a survey into a list of just ten!

-To give you an idea of the size of our survey, you can look at our Germany Waterfalls page.
+To give you an idea of the size of our survey, you can look at our comprehensive page covering all the waterfalls in Germany that we have been to and written about.
 This includes waterfalls that didn’t make this list.

 Since we only make these lists based on our own personal experiences, we know they can change with more experiences we collect.
 So these living lists can easily look different the next time you may stumble across them.

 Nonetheless, we present our current list of favorite German waterfalls in reverse order…